SMS payment NFC chip

 The economic miracle of Kenya

-The easy handling (overview of all functions thanks to the very readable posts with comments by Andreas Fischler) should be the reason for that, one follows Spiegel Online, an economic miracle has broken out in Kenya.
-The people save money and Women start business, which is like a small revolution.
+The ease of use (overview of all functions thanks to the very worth reading post including comments by Andreas Fischler) should be the reason why, following various media reports, an economic miracle has broken out in Kenya.
+People save money and women start businesses, which is like a small revolution.

-15 million users has M-PESA meanwhile, which are around 80% of the mobile customers.
-Vodafone wants to export the successful model also into other countries.
-For comparison, only 15% of adults have a bank account at all.
+According to Wikipedia, M-PESA now has 15 million users, which is around 80% of mobile phone customers.
+Vodafone now wants to export the successful model to other countries.
+For comparison: only 15% of adults have a bank account at all.

 More knowledge - PDF download, eCourses or personal advice